Brussels Airlines: Special liveries

-Brussels Airlines launched a series of Belgian Icon special liveries on its Airbus A320 fleet, all representing things that are typically Belgian, including Rackham (a Tintin themed aircraft), Magritte (an ode to the famous surrealist artist René Magritte), Trident (the aircraft for the Belgium national football team) and Amare (Tomorrowland Festival theme).
+Brussels Airlines launched a series of Belgian Icon special liveries on its Airbus A320 fleet, all representing things that are typically Belgian, including Rackham and Gravity (two Tintin themed aircraft), Magritte (an ode to the famous surrealist artist René Magritte), Trident (the aircraft for the Belgium national football team) and Amare (Tomorrowland Festival theme).
 On 24 March 2018 the airline introduced an additional aircraft themed to The Smurfs.
 In spring 2019 an additional aircraft was dedicated to the famous Flemish painter Bruegel.

 The Magritte special livery was repainted in a Star Alliance livery in May 2021 and as of 2024, of the formerly six Belgian Icons variants, only the special livery dedicated to Tintin remained as all other aircraft have been repainted since as well.
-However, an Airbus A320neo received a new version of the former Tomorrowland livery.
+However, new versions of the former Tomorrowland livery and Trident livery were unveiled, as well as a new livery dedicated to the Atomium.